iconify/tools/@iconify/tools/README.md

 ## Documentation

 Full documentation is too big for simple README file.
 See [Iconify Tools documentation](https://docs.iconify.design/tools/tools2/) for detailed documentation with code samples.

+## Synchronous functions

+Most functions in example above are asynchronous.

+If you need to import or parse icons synchronously, such as in config file of package that does not support async configuration files, most functions have synchronous copies, such as `importDirectorySync()`.

 ## License